At which campus can I study this program?

 Career Paths

-Because of the heavy demand for food scientists in industry, government agencies, and research institutions, many Penn State Food Science graduates have job offers before graduation with excellent starting salaries.
+Because of the high demand for food scientists in industry, government agencies, and research institutions, many Penn State Food Science graduates have job offers before graduation with excellent starting salaries.
+Others go on to graduate school in food science with a view to more research-focused careers in academia, government, and industry.

 Careers